HyperAndy/Framework/README.md

-# MyFramework
+# Framework
-My deeplearning framework for personal use.
+Deeplearning framework for personal use.
 So many features need to be added.